IRailean/mongo2postgre/README.md

 # GoParrot_Test_Task

-Migrate collections orders and users (with structure presented in data/orders.csv and data/users.csv files) from MongoDB to one PostgreSQL table.
+Migrate collections named "orders" and "users" (with structure presented in data/orders.csv and data/users.csv files) from MongoDB to one PostgreSQL table.

 ## Installation